Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/educational-resources/data-governance.md

 - [MEF CONNECTS Personal Data & Identity](https://mobileecosystemforum.com/events_/mef-connects-personal-data-identity/) 5/11 Mobile Ecoystem Forum

-- [How to use the framework of a Trusted Data Ecosystem to simplify building decentralized identity solutions](https://www.kuppingercole.com/sessions/4999/3) on Wednesday, May 11, at the [European Identity and Cloud Conference 2022](https://www.kuppingercole.com/events/eic2022).

 * [The need for new Data Institutions](https://medium.com/mydex/the-need-for-new-data-institutions-e6b06cd0cbb8) Alan Mitchell